Valangaiman

-Valangaiman (also spelt as Valangaiman) is a town Panchayat in the Valangaiman taluk of Thiruvarur district in the Indian state of Tamil Nadu.
+Valangaiman (also spelt as Valangiman) is a town Panchayat in the Valangaiman taluk of Thiruvarur district in the Indian state of Tamil Nadu.
 It is the headquarters of Valangaiman Taluk.

 Geography

 Valangiman has an elevation of 500 m.
 It is situated about 31 kilometres northwest of the district seat of Tiruvarur and 10 kilometres south of Kumbakonam.
-It is about 40 kilometers east of Thanjavur, 14 kilometers north of Needamangalam and 30 km west of Thiruvarur.
+It is about 40 kilometers east of Thanjavur, 27 kilometers north of mannarkudi and 30 km west of Thiruvarur.

 Demographics

 In the 2011 India census, Valangaiman had a population of 11,754.
 Males constituted 49% of the population and females 51%.
 Valangaiman had an average literacy rate of 68%, higher than the national average of 59.5%: male literacy was 73%, and female literacy was 63%.
 In 2001 in Valangaiman, 10% of the population was under 6 years of age.

 Education

 Govt.
 Polytechnic College Valangaiman, 300 students per year 60 per branch are admitted every year.